mickey-vershbow/code-every-day/log.md

 **Progress** Solved TwoSum and RemoveDuplicates challenges on leetcode; ReverseStringInPlace on CodeWars; Started studying bubble and insertion sorting algorithms.
 Learned about computed properties in JS.
 Still need to learn about Map objects and Memoization patterns.

 **Thoughts** Need to spend more time solving challenges on my own, however I can, before studying optimal solutions.
 Practice writing nested loops and then you can optimize!

+### Days 27-33: August 29 - September 4, 2021

+**Progress** Learned about linked list, wrote a solution to determine if it has a cycle.
+Completed several algorithm challenges with Kyle.
+Conquered CSS Grid and used it to style the forms on AHP to wireframe spec.
+Networked on Out In Tech, connected with Rhys Ryan of Ekkobar and will begin learning Python next week.

+**Thoughts** I'm excited to see how quickly I can learn Python now that I have a better understanding of the basic patterns in all programming languages (variables, data types, getters and setters, functions, conditionals, loops)